ibm-cloud-docs/watson-knowledge-studio/user-guide.md

         {: tip}

 1. To remove a relation mention that you just added, press Ctrl+Z to undo the action.
 To remove a relation mention later, you can left-click the relation type and then press the **Delete** key or click **X** next to the relation type.
-1. Depending on the type system, you might be able to configure attributes for a relation, such as assigning a relation tense, modality, or class.
-If so, select a relation label and click **Attribute View**.
 1. Click **Save** at any time to save your work.

 ### What to do next